kristalz/Computational_methods_Informatics/README.md

 2. I sorted `patient_new_list` in an ascending order.
 3. I extracted a list that only included male patients and named it as `res`.
 (Reference: https://www.geeksforgeeks.org/python-filter-tuples-according-to-list-element-presence/).
 Then I sorted `res` in an ascending order as `sorted_age_male`.
 4. I created a function `find_num_age_range_new` that took the ascending sorted age list, the ascending sorted male age list, the low_age, and the high_age as parameters.
 Inside the function, I simply used the function `find_num_age_range` I created earlier to count the number between of low_age and high_age in both sorted age and sorted male age list.
-5. Again, this function took O(log n) time because the four indexes both used O(log n) to located the position of a specific age.
-4 x O(log n) was still O(log n).
+5. Again, this function took O(log n) time because the each search used O(log n) going through thet total and male age lists.
+The entire function was 4 x O(log n) and still in O(log n).
 6. I tested my function using 4 different groups and used the `len` function to confirm my results.
 Using both methods returned the same results: Test 1: There are 169212 in total and and 83542 in males between 20.
 Test 2: There are 160608 in total and 78247 in males between 30 and 70.
 Test 3: There are 105076 in total and 52797 in males between 10 and 35.
 Test 4: There are 147090 in total and 74149 in males between 5 and 40.

 ## Exercise 2